yaook.statemachine

 The separate string as tuple of API group and version.

-If the API version string refers to the core API group (i.e. only consits of a version number), the API group is returned as empty string.
+If the API version string refers to the core API group (i.e. only consists of a version number), the API group is returned as empty string.

 yaook.statemachine.join_api_version(api_group: str, version: str) str